 PokerStars is the world’s largest online poker site.
 It peaks in the neighborhood of 20,000 players daily, according to PokerScout.

-In addition to its international poker site, it also holds licenses in the ring fenced markets of Italy, France, and Spain.
-It is the largest site in two of these three regulated and ring fenced countries.
+In addition to its international poker site, it also holds licenses in the ring-fenced markets of Italy, France and Spain.
+It is the largest site in two of these three regulated and ring-fenced countries.

 PokerStars was not always the largest online poker room in the world.
-Party Poker held that distinction until October 2006, when it left the US market.
-Party Poker has the most cash game players, but PokerStars had more tournament participants.
+PartyPoker held that distinction until October 2006, when it left the US market.
+PartyPoker has the most cash-game players, but PokerStars had more tournament participants.

-The US Department of Justice took notice.
+Because of this success, the US Department of Justice took notice.
 PokerStars became the target of an investigation from the US Attorney’s Office in the Southern District of New York.

 On April 15, 2011, an indictment was unsealed that named PokerStars and two executives.
-The charges were related to violating the Illegal Gambling Business Act and the Unlawful Internet Gambling Enforcement Act.
-Full Tilt Poker and Absolute Poker were also named on the same indictment.
+The charges related to violating the Illegal Gambling Business Act and the Unlawful Internet Gambling Enforcement Act.
+Furthermore, Full Tilt Poker and Absolute Poker were also named on the same indictment.

-Full Tilt was acquired by PokerStars through a corporate settlement with the US Justice Department worth $731 million.
-Part of this settlement went towards paying Full Tilt Poker players that were victims of what the federal government described as fraud.
+Subsequently, PokerStars acquired Full Tilt through a corporate settlement with the US Justice Department worth $731 million.
+Part of this settlement went toward paying Full Tilt Poker players that were victims of what the federal government described as fraud.

 PokerStars’ new owner and eventual entry into New Jersey

-Rational Group, parent company of PokerStars, decided the solution was to sell the company.
+Rational Group, the parent company of PokerStars, decided the solution was to sell the company.
 Amaya Gaming was the suitor.